 Deliciously soft and tender Small Batch Banana Muffins.
 This simple mix and stir recipe makes just six bakery-style banana muffins.
-Plus I’ll share my tips for making domed, high top muffins.
+Plus Iโll share my tips for making domed, high top muffins.
 No electric mixer needed.

-Soft and tender on the inside, these beautiful, high top muffins come together in minutes – no electric mixer needed.
-Filled with mashed banana and warm spices, they’re moist and sweet, with a crunchy muffin top.
+Filled with mashed banana and warm spices, theyโre moist and sweet, with a crunchy muffin top.
+We canโt get enough!

 Why you will love this recipe

-- You don’t need an electric mixer
+- No mixer: You donโt need an electric mixer or any special equipment.

-recipe testing
+Recipe testing

-After receiving so much positive feedback from our Small Batch Chocolate Muffins, I couldn’t wait to share another scaled-down muffin recipe with you.
+After receiving so much positive feedback from our Small Batch Chocolate Muffins, I couldnโt wait to share another scaled-down muffin recipe with you.

 I absolutely love muffins, but for those of us with smaller households, six muffins is plenty.
 And unlike other baked goods which can keep well for days, muffins really are at their best on the day they are made.

 So I knew Small Batch Banana Muffins would go down a treat.
-And seeing as I already had my tried and true Banana Nut Muffin recipe, I figured it wouldn’t be too tricky to replicate.
+And seeing as I already had my tried and true Banana Nut Muffin recipe, I figured it wouldnโt be too tricky to replicate.
 But just like my Small Batch Brownies, this recipe was surprisingly hard to get just right.

 What I wanted: I was looking for a domed muffin, with a crunchy top and a soft and moist centre bursting with banana flavour.